yianzhou/yianzhou.github.io/_posts/apple/2020-02-22-linux-and-shell.md

 `-rw-r--r-- 1 root root 1186219 2017-04-03 11:05 kubuntu-leaflet.png`

 - The first character indicates the type of file
-  - a leading dash means a regular file
+  - "-" means a regular file
   - "d" indicates a directory
+  - "l" indicates a special kind of a file called a **symbolic link**
 - Access rights for
   - the file's owner
   - members of the file's group